 1. Ground to 5th floor on all facias is traditional brick.

 2. All windows are UPVC double glazed units.

-- 3. Only those flats to the left of the main entrance (3 per floor & same side of service cupboards) have access to balconies.
-Balconies are cantilevered concrete with steel balustrades. - A. Flat 112 (5th floor) Screening that is likely to be combustible has been installed to balcony.
+3. Only those flats to the left of the main entrance (3 per floor & same side of service cupboards) have access to balconies.
+Balconies are cantilevered concrete with steel balustrades.